Technology Needs Assessment

 - Leased database subscriptions.

-- If neither of the above solutions are practical for your own library's specific situation, or if you just prefer to build your inventory using a manual form, here are is an example of a Technology Assessment Form provided by the State Library & Archives of Florida.
+- If neither of the above solutions are practical for your own library's specific situation, or if you just prefer to build your inventory using a manual form, here are is an example of a Technology Assessment Form provided by the State Library of Iowa.

 The second step is to figure out how you are going to figure out what is needed in the library.
 You can conduct a needs analysis from several different perspectives and using different tools.
 Whether you are looking at staff or patron technology needs, the data collection tools can be similar.